Io-x/zdocs/MobileComputing.md

 5. KANYAGIA Company Ltd intents to set up a switch network.
 Analyze THREE switching methods that they could use.

-6. Justify the need of a file server on a network.
+6. Justify the need for a file server on a network.

 7. The government has established a satellite communication center to develop satellite systems.
-Analyze FOUR application areas the governmefit can develop satellites systems for.
+Analyze FOUR application areas the government can develop satellites systems for.

 8. Explain the roles played by the following components in mobile communication;